flexatone/np-bench/doc/bnpy-scipy-2023/slides.md

 <Transform :scale="1.5">
 <v-clicks depth="2">

-- A Function with Two Arguments
+- A function with two arguments
     - NumPy array
     - A Boolean (`True` for forward, `False` for reverse)
-- Evaluate elements, return the index of the first `True`
+- Evaluate each element, return the index of the first `True`
 - If no `True`, return `-1`
 - Code: https://github.com/flexatone/np-bench